Heterospory: Reproduction

 Heterospory was a key event in the evolution of both fossil and surviving plants.
 The retention of megaspores and the dispersal of microspores allow for both dispersal and establishment reproductive strategies.
 This adaptive ability of heterospory increases reproductive success as any type of environment favors having these two strategies.
 Heterospory stops self-fertilization from occurring in a gametophyte, but does not stop two gametophytes that originated from the same sporophyte from mating.
 This specific type of self-fertilization is termed as sporophytic selfing, and in extant plants it occurs most commonly among angiosperms.
 While heterospory stops extreme inbreeding from occurring, it does not prevent inbreeding altogether as sporophytic selfing can still occur.

 A complete model for the origin of heterospory, known as the Haig-Westoby model, establishes a connection between minimum spore size and successful reproduction of bisexual gametophytes.
 For the female function, as minimum spore size increases so does the chance for successful reproduction.
-For the male function, reproductive success does not change as the minimum spore size increases.